-If you’re not getting enough iron or certain other nutrients, your body might not be able to produce the amount of red blood cells it needs to make this additional blood.
+If you’re not getting enough iron or certain other nutrients, your body might not be able to produce the number of red blood cells it needs to make this additional blood.

 In the early stages of pregnancy anemia, you may not have obvious symptoms aside from being tired, and let’s face it, that’s something that you might have while pregnant even if you’re not anemic.
 So first and foremost, it’s important to get routine blood tests to check for anemia at your prenatal appointments.